to be honest you’ve left me cold and wanting most of the time January.

 Do not call to mind the former things or ponder things of the past.
 Behold, I will do something new.
 Now it will spring forth.
 Will you not be aware of it ?
 I will make a roadway in the wilderness.
 Rivers in the dessert.
 Isaiah 43:18,19

-Father give me eyes to see you in the hidden and hope that you are creating, birthing newness in my soul. thank you for fresh starts and reminders that we are not in control…and to be grateful for the hush of winter.
+Father, give me eyes to see you in a world that seems altogether hidden and covered up in the January snow . and let me bravely and fearlessly hope that you are creating and birthing newness in my soul. thank you for fresh starts and reminders that we are not in control…and to be grateful for the hush of winter.